Future-Proof, Wireless Mesh Networking

 Fig. 4 shows how this level of flexibility is leveraged in the MD4000 Modular

-Since the service and backhaul radios are distinct, it is possible to use a service radio to bridge over from a 5.8 GHz backhaul to 2.4 GHz backhaul – as shown in Fig.
+Since the service and backhaul radios are distinct, service radios may bridge over from a 5.8 GHz backhaul to 2.4 GHz backhaul –

 5. The 4325 Mobility Relay node on the bottom left has joined the mesh – even though the upper links are 5.8 GHz (blue